CookAndy96/AstroWiki/README.md

 6. From here, the easiest thing to do is **PUSH** the new branch to your forked GitHub repository, then use the **PULL REQUEST** button.

 Each step should be fairly easy to follow.
 Once the last step is complete, it will open a Pull Request and we can chat about it and it can be merged with the master branch once it has been tested.
 And **THAT** is how GitHub is supposed to work (apprently).

+A final word, Jupyter Notebooks is not the best place for coding, but it is great for tutorials, please use it.
+Also, we should try to use Python 3 rather than Python 2.
+Most of the old scripts still work in Python 3 with only minor editing, and it will help those across multiple institutes.